-- Cash and cash equivalents, restricted cash, operating lease related receivables, and accounts payable: The amounts reported in the accompanying Consolidated Balance Sheets approximate fair value due to their shortterm nature. - Debt obligations: The carrying amount of the Company's outstanding balance on its Debt obligations as of December 31, 2017 and 2016 was estimated to have a fair value of approximately \$1,090.0 million and \$864.0 million, respectively, based on the fair value of estimated future payments calculated using interest rates that approximate prevailing market rates at each year end.
+- Cash and cash equivalents, restricted cash, receivables, and accounts payable: The amounts reported in the accompanying Consolidated Balance Sheets approximate fair value due to their short-term nature. - Debt obligations: The carrying amount of the Company's outstanding balance on its Debt obligations as of December 31, 2018 and 2017 was estimated to have a fair value of approximately \$1,348.1 million and \$1,090.0 million, respectively, based on the fair value of estimated future payments calculated using interest rates that approximate prevailing market rates at each year end.

-Assets Measured and Recorded at Fair Value on a Recurring Basis

-As of December 31, 2017 and 2016, the Company measured the fair value of its interest rate swap of \$100.0 million (notional amount) based on Level 2 inputs, due to the usage of inputs that can be corroborated by observable market data.
-The Company estimates the fair value of derivative instruments using a discounted cash flow technique and has used creditworthiness inputs that corroborate observable market data evaluating the Company's and counterparties' risk of non-performance.
-The interest rate swap agreement had a net fair value of \$1.1 million and \$68,000 as of December 31, 2017 and 2016, respectively.
-In 2017, 2016 and 2015, \$0.6 million, \$25,000 and nil, respectively, was realized through the income statement as an increase in interest expense.
+Assets Measured and Recorded at Fair Value on a Recurring Basis creditworthiness inputs that corroborate observable market data evaluating the Company's and counterparties' risk of non-performance.
+The interest rate swap agreement had a net fair value of \$1.7 million and \$1.1 million as of December 31, 2018 and 2017, respectively.
+In 2018, 2017 and 2016, \$(0.4) million, \$0.6 million and \$25,000, respectively, was realized through the income statement as an adjustment to interest expense.